 2. Write flash fiction.

-Maybe you’ve read samples of microfiction on social media and thought, “I could do that.”
+Maybe you’ve read writing samples of flash fiction on social media and thought, “I could do that.”

 So, take an idea — yours or someone else’s — and start writing your own captivating story in 1,000 words or fewer.